Saving & Spending Budgeting & Expenses

 hiatus app review

 One of the app's primary features is to help you cancel unwanted subscription services and potentially find ways to reduce the rates on existing bills.
-The app also gives you access to a team of people to help you contact vendors for cancellations and fee reductions.
-The premium service costs $9.99 per month.

 Hiatus App offers support through a contact form on its website.
-It also provides help through email support, and it has a help center with articles that walk users through common issues.
+It also provides help through email support and has a help center with articles that walk users through common issues.
 These articles cover subjects such as linking bank or subscription accounts, login difficulties, and the process of negotiating bills or canceling subscriptions when using the premium features.

 Hiatus Benefits